platonai/PulsarRPA/docs/get-started/14AI-extraction.md

 =======================

 Platon.ai's goal is to develop an AI that efficiently collects and reads complex websites, accurately outputting data and knowledge.
 We have open-sourced the "efficient collection" component.
-The "reading comprehension" component is a long and arduous task.
-We have released a preview version that "reads and understands webpage structures and accurately outputs data," which will also be open-sourced in the near future.
+We have also released a preview version that "reads and understands webpage structures and accurately outputs data," which will also be open-sourced in the near future.

 Platon.ai's algorithm can transform web pages into data with 100% zero human intervention -- without the need for rules, and even without machine learning training.
 It is driven by unsupervised machine learning, similar to how humans read